Contact

 ARTICLE THIRTY-FIRST.
 Bioethics Commission:

-It is within its competence to be attentive to the development of international standards for the good practice of medicine in general and radiology in particular, to prepare standards, recommendations and codes of Bioethics for the members of the CIR, which shall be submitted to the consideration of the General Assembly and those approved shall acquire the status of official standards, recommendations and codes of the CIR.
+It is within their competence to stay informed about the development of international standards for good medical practice in general and radiology in particular, to prepare standards, recommendations, and codes of Bioethics for the members of the CIR, which shall be submitted for consideration to the General Assembly, and those that are approved shall acquire the status of official standards, recommendations, and codes of the CIR.

 ARTICLE THIRTY-SECOND.
 Of the Departments: